helmedeiros/blog/content/en/posts/2010-02-24-software-engineering-purpose.md

   - Development
   - Quality
   - Agile Methods
+  - software-engineering-series
 ---

+> **Series: Software Engineering Fundamentals** | **Part 1 of 10** > _Delivered at Universidade Potiguar (UnP) in 2010_

-Today I taught my first Software Engineering class at Universidade Potiguar (UnP), and it was a remarkable experience.
+**Today I taught my first Software Engineering class** at Universidade Potiguar (UnP), and it was a remarkable experience.
 Since being [invited to prepare and lead this course](/posts/2010-01-26-ola-unp-mais-um-professor-na-familia/), I've been reflecting on how to structure content that feels relevant to students — not just based on what I learned during my degree, but also from real-world projects and experiences in the industry.

 ## Why Software Engineering?